-- Using JiTT in a History of 20th Century Photography Course - This course portfolio describes the instructor's efforts to help students in a history of photography course improve their critical thinking skills through intensive writing, mediated through the use of JiTT exercises.
+- Using JiTT in a History of 20th Century Photography Course (more info) - This course portfolio describes the instructor's efforts to help students in a history of photography course improve their critical thinking skills through intensive writing, mediated through the use of JiTT exercises.

 JiTT References - General (In Reverse Chronological Order)

 Simkins, Scott and Maier, Mark (Eds.)
 (2010) Just in Time Teaching: Across the Disciplines, Across the Academy, Stylus Publishing.